aadarsh10c/howtoquant-frontend/src/assets/docs/deployment.md

 1. Switch `APIroot` variable to the deployed backend URL in `src/utils/api*` files.
 1. Add directory `public`  at the same level as `src` directory.
 1. Add file `_redirects` (no file extension) into the `public` directory.
+1. Paste the following line inside the `_redirects` file:

+        /* /index.html 200

 1. In the commandline execute this command:

         npm run build